 Although managing these details can seem daunting, and even depressing, the task becomes far less unpleasant with proper understanding and planning.
 Estate planning is essential for seniors and for their family members to be prepared in the event of a loved one’s illness or passing.

-If you or an aging loved one have been putting off estate planning, start with the basics and learn why it’s important take the focus off of the negative and shift it to the positive benefits.
+If you or an aging loved one has been putting off estate planning, start with the basics and learn why it’s important to take the focus off of the negative and shift it to the positive benefits.

 Understanding the meaning of “estate”

 In addition to the fear factor of planning for illness and death, many seniors dismiss its importance because they don’t understand what “estate” means, or they believe it applies only to those with significant wealth.
 In reality, an estate includes anything a person owns — homes or other properties, bank accounts, automobiles and additional assets, and ownership of any licenses or patents.

 A person’s estate also includes any liabilities such as mortgages.
 These debts will need to be settled before loved ones or beneficiaries receive any compensation or death benefits.
 An estate plan encompasses more than distributing assets and settling debts, however.
 It also outlines decisions about healthcare and other key things.